-Interviewers have your CV.
-They can see pretty well what you did, what schools you visited and graduated from, what courses you attended.
-So why do they ask this questions???
+Interviewers can read.
+They have seen your resume.
+They know pretty well what you did in the past.
+So why do they ask this question?

-There is a reason, like for any other question in an interview.
-If there was no hidden reason behind this question, they would not use it.
-Actually, they inquire about your education and experience to verify two things:
+There is a reason, like for any other question.
+If there was no reason to ask it, they would not do so.
+They inquire about your education and experience to check two things:

-- Your true level of experience.
-You know, it is pretty easy to compose a perfect resume nowadays.
-One can think up anything.
-But once you asked about details (they can give additional questions), it is pretty clear if the things on your resume are correct or not.
+- Your real level of experience.
+You know, it is pretty easy to compose a perfect resume.
+One can think up anything… But once you asked about details (they will most likely give you additional questions on your experience), it is pretty clear if the things on your resume are true or not.

-- To see what matter for you, and if you think positively or negatively about things around you.
+- To see what matters for you and if you think positively about your past and future.

-Let’s stop by the second point.
+Let’s have a closer look at the second point.
 Many people see only negatives.
-When they speak about last job, they talk about problems they had with the boss, or claim that everyone was feckless in the company.
-However, to follow this example will be a huge mistake!
-HR managers do not want to employ people who complain about something all the time.
+When they talk about last job, they talk about problems they had with the boss, or claim that everyone was feckless in the company.
+However, this is a huge mistake!
+HR managers do not want to employ people who complain about everything.
+Such people only make problems…

-Therefor, it does not matter what job or person you speak about, you should always talk positively.
-The goal is to present yourself as a positive and enthusiastic person, who easily gets along with colleagues in work.
-This is a personality profile an ideal administrative assistant should have and therefore you should present yourself in that way in an interview.
-Be positive, be nice.
-And what top focus on?
+It does not matter what you talk about, you should always talk positively.
+The goal is to present yourself as a positive and enthusiastic person, someone who easily gets along with colleagues and bosses.
+This is a profile of an ideal administrative assistant and therefore you should present yourself in that way.
+Be positive about everyone and everything.
+And what to focus on?

-Well, it’s good to focus on your duties, achievements and lessons you learned in last job (or at school), especially if it is anyhow relevant for the job you are trying to get.
-Let’s have a look at one sample answer:
+Well, it’s good to focus on your duties, achievements and lessons you learned in the past jobs, especially if it is anyhow relevant for the position you try to get.
+Let’s have a look at a sample answer:

-I have worked at STARBUCKS before, as a barista.
+I have worked as barista at STARBUCKS.
 I really enjoyed this job, however, it was only a seasonal one.
-The workload was quite heavy, but I enjoyed doing it and I think customers liked me, as I made many friends amongst them.
-We also have very good relationships amongst colleagues.
-All in all, I learned to work quickly, improved my observation skills and also learned to work hard.
-That is the only job I had so far. regarding my education, I would like to stress…
+The workload was quite heavy, but I enjoyed doing it and I think customers liked me.
+I made many friends amongst them.
+We also have very good relationships with colleagues.
+All in all, I learned to work quickly, improved my observation skills and I also learned to work hard.
+That is the only job I had so far.
+Regarding my education, I would like to stress…